jagermi3ster/The-Pentagon/_posts/2022-11-8- Final Test Blog.md

 # The easier parts of the test

 I would say the easier parts of the test were the loops and functions.
 It's what we were taught in class.
+The functions that were used like math were pretty easy to understand as well.
+The teamwork problems were also fairly simple and basic.
+They would be things we used in real life which isn't that hard to understand.

+# What I learned
+I learned some functions during the test and learned wht is necessary and what isn't necessary.
+I learned a little bit about binary and how 0 in four bit is actually 0000 and 1 is 0001, then the ones keep shifting over in a way.